alexisvafiadis/Connected-Headset-Data-Management-Platform--Better-Labor/README.md

 - **`nav.php`**:
   - A reusable file for the main navigation menu.
 It is included across several pages of the project to ensure consistent navigation.
 This file dynamically adjusts the menu based on the logged-in user's role (worker, manager, admin), displaying the appropriate links and options.

-- **`modification.html`, `modification.css`**:
-  - **`modification.html`**: A static HTML form that provides an interface for modifying specific content on the site, such as user profiles, data, or settings.
-  - **`modification.css`**: Styles the form and ensures it's presented in a user-friendly manner with responsive design considerations.

 - **`barre_accueil.php`, `barre_profil.php`, `barre_accueil.css`, `barre_profil.css`**:
   - These files are responsible for rendering the header/navigation bar specific to the homepage (`barre_accueil.php`) and profile pages (`barre_profil.php`).
 The PHP files provide the structure and logic for generating the header, while the corresponding CSS files (`barre_accueil.css`, `barre_profil.css`) style them.